 Over the years, unfortunately for the singer’s Atlanta fans, concert appearances here were rare.
 In the summer of 1992, on a 1960s oldies bill with The Turtles and Flo and Eddie, Spector performed with the Atlanta Symphony Orchestra at Chastain Park amphitheater.

-In December 2005, Spector returned to Atlanta for what would be her final public performance here — a Christmas show at The EARL in East Atlanta.
+In December 2005, Spector returned to Atlanta for what would be one of her final performances here — a Christmas show at The EARL in East Atlanta.
 The concert served as the ninth anniversary party for the now-shuttered music zine Stomp & Stammer.
 The show was booked after S&S publisher Jeff Clark ended up on a Euclid Avenue Yacht Club bar stool next to Nashville Pussy producer Daniel Rey, who was in town working on a new record with the act.
 Turns out, Rey doubled as Spector’s guitarist.
 And yes, the singer was available for the anniversary gig and was almost affordable.
 Clark told me at the time, “I’m totally blowing the budget and then some.
 At best, I’ll break even, but I don’t care.”

 On Dec.
 10, 2005, in front of a cheering crowd in a concert space roughly the size of a basement rec room, there was a beaming Ronnie Spector, shimmying across the postage stamp sized stage, performing all of her hits, including the Ronettes’ songs from the Spector Christmas album.
 As Creative Loafing later chronicled the evening, Spector memorably opened her set by saying, “All these rap artists shout, ‘Put your hands in the air like you just don’t care!’
 If I hear that again, I think I’ll puke.
 When I do a concert and people put their hands in the air, they’re doing it on their own!”